XenitAB/terraform-modules/modules/aws/README.md

 ### Names and tags

 A quirk of AWS is that there are some resources that are global and other that are regional.
 On top of that there are resources that get automatically generated IDs and others that use the given name as a unique ID.
-That name may either have to be unique within the account, within that AWS region or across all AWS regions.
+That name may either have to be unique within the account or across all AWS accounts in all regions.

 Global resources with unique names:
 * IAM Roles